chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [PowerInfer: Fast Large Language Model Serving with a Consumer-grade GPU](https://arxiv.org/abs/2312.12456): based on sparsity in NN Layers
 - [ ] ⭐ [LLM for Mobile: An Initial Roadmap](https://arxiv.org/abs/2407.06573): a road map
 - [ ] [PowerInfer-2: Fast Large Language Model Inference on a Smartphone](https://arxiv.org/abs/2406.06282): work on smartphone
+- [ ] [Cambricon-LLM: A Chiplet-Based Hybrid Architecture for On-Device Inference of 70B LLM](https://arxiv.org/abs/2409.15654): on edge devices, accepted by MICRO'24

 #### Heterogeneous or decentralized environments